 Since serving hours are fluid, clock-out times are rarely predetermined.
 This is why you need to monitor your employees’ hours daily.
 Your POS system should allow you to craft a report that includes a breakdown of hours worked by each staff member, the number of shifts they worked, and the pay they accrued for those hours, all while accounting for different roles (bartending vs. serving vs. managing).
 By reviewing this report daily, you keep a pulse on the changing beat of hours worked and avoid small but costly mistakes.

-Restaurant technology can help you solve a lot of different business challenges, and the self-ordering kiosk is a superstar when it comes to reducing labor costs in your restaurant.
-By allowing management to supplement counter staff with tech, your guests can input their orders into intuitive kiosks that deliver the order straight to the kitchen.
-Lines move faster, which means more sales, less errors, and, of course, lower labor costs.
+Restaurant automation technology can help you solve a lot of different business challenges, and a mobile POS is a superstar when it comes to reducing labor costs in your restaurant.
+A mobile POS allows staff to take orders tableside at FSRs or directly in line at QSRs.
+This efficient process means tables turn faster and lines move faster – all of which translates into more sales, less errors, and, of course, lower labor costs.

 You now know the main types of restaurant labor costs and how to calculate important metrics.
 You also understand how to reduce labor costs, and you have 5 tips in your toolkit to help you decrease your spending.
-By leveraging your restaurant’s POS system and self-ordering kiosks, cross-training your staff, and keeping your nose to the numbers, you’ll be better equipped to manage busy nights, slow nights, and staffing needs proactively.
+By leveraging your restaurant’s POS system, cross-training your staff, and keeping your nose to the numbers, you’ll be better equipped to manage busy nights, slow nights, and staffing needs proactively.

 Bruce has been in the restaurant industry for more than 20 years.
 He started in the dish pit and worked his way up to management, where he helped several restaurant owners cut their costs, effectively manage their staff, and fine tune their operations.
 Bruce has been working as a software sales consultant for TouchBistro for more than four years, and he’s passionate about setting restaurants up for success with his deep knowledge of the industry and the technology restaurant owners need to run their businesses.